Science To Go Programs

-Have our education outreach staff deliver science programs directly to your school, library, community center, or other educational venue.
+Have our education outreach staff deliver science programs directly to your school, library, community center or other educational venues.
 These programs are also available as after-school programs.
+We also offer live science shows for assemblies.
+Visit our Science Shows page for more information.

 Programs must be scheduled two weeks in advance and are based on availability.
 Due to the high volume of requests, we recommend calling at least a month in advance, with at least two date options in mind.

-Weekend programs available with advance notice.
+Weekend programs are available with advance notice.
 Daytime outreach programs are scheduled in 90-minute blocks to allow for set-up and breakdown times.

-Science to Go Workshops: $260 for single program (for 25 students or less)
+$275 for a single program (for 25 students or less)

-Supersized STEAM Workshops: $335 for single program (for 25 students or less)
+$350 for a single program (for 25 students or less)

-Prices subject to change without notice.
+Prices are subject to change without notice.

 Payment must be received two weeks in advance.